Engelberg/instaparse/README.md

 ## Quickstart

 Instaparse requires Clojure v1.5.1 or later.
 (It may work with earlier versions, but its speed relies extensively on features new to 1.5.)
+A [Clojurescript port](https://github.com/lbradstreet/instaparse-cljs) is also available.

 Add the following line to your leiningen dependencies:

-	[instaparse "1.3.4"]
+	[instaparse "1.3.5"]

 Require instaparse in your namespace header: